lauraluch/lauraluch/README.md

 ## Hello there!
 I'm Laura 😊

 ### 💬 About me
-I am currently an undergraduate student majoring in **Systems Analysis and Development** at the *Instituto Federal de Educação, Ciência e Tecnologia de São Paulo* (IFSP).
+I hold a degree in **Systems Analysis and Development** from the **Instituto Federal de Educação, Ciência e Tecnologia de São Paulo (IFSP)**.
 I have a passion for graphic design and enjoy creating digital illustrations in my free time. 💌

 ### 📕 What am I currently learning?
 I'm currently learning Kotlin, Swift, React and TypeScript.